netuno-org/platform/netuno.tritao/README.md

 # Netuno Tritão

-Web and database core functionalities, execution of the all web interfaces, web services, applications scripts, resources, database operations, actions, and much more.
+Web and database core functionalities, execution of all of the web interfaces, web services, applications scripts, resources, database operations, actions and many others.

 ### Databases